 All assignments are due upon program completion unless alternative arrangements are made with instructors for GEOG 596 or UBST 596.

-The estimated cost of the 2023 Sustainable Cities: Learning from Europe Group Study Program is $11,055.
-This includes tuition, airfare, field trips, local transportation, accommodations and meals.
+The estimated cost of the 2025 Sustainable Cities: Learning from Europe Group Study Program has yet to be decided.

 Important information regarding deposit payments: Deposits are non-refundable.
 Deposits secure your space in the program and allows payment for logistical arrangements to be made in advance.